bahlo/ing-ynab/README.md

 be used for evaluation.

-Since this application will need your ING pin and YNAB access token it's recommended to run this in your local network (could be a raspberry pi, it's pretty light).
+Since this application will need your ING pin and YNAB access token it's recommended to run this in your local network (could be a Raspberry Pi, it's pretty light).

 The application writes the last date and a hash of the last imported transaction